yumoL/walkingAMaze/documentation/Project_specification.md

 The data structures to be used are (at least) stack and queue.
 The algorithms to be used are DFS, BFS (in both drawing and walking a maze)  and A*-search (only in walking a maze).

 ### Program input and use of them
-When drawing a new maze, the program will get the size (how many lines and how many columns does the maze have) as inputs, then the program will draw a new maze with given information automatically.
+When drawing a new maze, the program will get the size of the maze (how many lines and how many columns does the maze have) as inputs, then the program will draw a new maze with given information automatically.

 When walking a maze, the program will get the file name of the maze, then the program will walk the maze using the algorithms mentioned above.